The negative effects Chemotherapy can have on your body, including your brain

 Cancer is on the rise in our modern society.
 Sadly, it is still not talked about openly.
 People do not always dare to admit they have cancer.
 Modern medicine mainly focuses on radiotherapy and chemotherapy, and it is a miracle your immune system can take this brutal attack and you survive it.

 These treatments attack not only the “sick” cells but also the healthy ones, a situation of which it is difficult to recover from.
-I can only repeat what I have said in various posts before this one, your lifestyle is the main factor in determining if you develop cancer or not.
+I can only repeat what I have said in various posts before this one.
+Your lifestyle is the key factor in determining if you develop cancer or not.
 We all carry cancer cells in our system, they are there but call it sleeping.

-When you have chemotherapy to battle breast cancer, prostate cancer, lung cancer or any other type of cancer, the whole body suffers including the brain.
+When you have chemotherapy to battle breast cancer, prostate cancer, lung cancer or any other type of cancer, the entire body suffers, including the brain.

 Lately, the phrase Chemo Brain is becoming more well known.
-It is an expression which might be used by cancer patients and survivors.
+It is an expression cancer patients and survivors might use.
 It describes their feelings after having gone through chemotherapy.
 People say their memory has gone missing, they have cognitive problems.
 Some might even describe it as a kind of brain fog, chemo brain fog.

 Doctors and scientists refer to this as a chemotherapy-related cognitive impairment or chemotherapy-related cognitive dysfunction.
 The people who suffer this will say their brain does not function the same as before the chemo, their brain simply feels damaged.

 If you had chemotherapy, you might find you suffer some or all of the following symptoms:

 Difficulty concentrating, multitasking or learning new things

 Looking at this list, one really wonders why one should do chemotherapy in the first place?
 It is so hard on our body that often our immune system cannot cope, and to top it off, there are a lot of side effects.
 The sad thing is that most doctors recommend these awful treatments and family and friends might even tell you to do it.